 Important Things to Know

-Prior to January 31, 2016, the LATI Business Office mailed a 1098-T form to you if you paid Tuition & Fees during 2015.
-You are also able to view this information on your Student Portal under Student/My Finances/1098-T Info.
+By January 31, 2021, the Lake Area Technical College Business Office will mail a 1098-T form to you if you paid Tuition & Fees during 2020.
+You will also be able to view this information on your Student Portal under Student/My Finances/1098-T Info starting January 31, 2021.

 Contact the Financial Aid Office